Skip to main content

 DIY DMARC isn’t considered safe due to the complexities involved and the requirement of technical expertise on board.
 It can impede the email flow, increase the number of false positives, and disrupt email-reliant operational flow.
 The person in charge should be well versed in the technicalities of [SPF](https://dmarcreport.com/what-is-spf/) and DKIM, which include generating respective records, publishing them on the domains’ DNS, and regular monitoring through reports.

-Not just this, but troubleshooting stands as a big challenge in the picture.
+DMARC (RFC 7489) ties SPF and DKIM together by requiring alignment between the envelope sender and the visible From header.
+According to Google’s February 2024 bulk sender requirements, a DMARC policy of at least p=none is now mandatory for any domain sending 5,000+ messages per day to Gmail users.
+Not just this, but **troubleshooting stands as a big challenge in the picture.
 It’s suggested to regularly run SPF, DKIM, and DMARC records through their respective checkers or lookup tools that highlight existing errors.
 Not being able to stay within the maximum lookup limit is one of the common and most troubling issues associated with SPF.
 This triggers your SPF record’s performance, which consequently hits DMARC processes.

 Why You Should Not DIY DMARC?

 You need to use rua and ruf tags to receive aggregate and failure reports to ensure DMARC is working properly and understand your email-sending domain’s reputation in the eyes of recipients’ mail servers.
-Interpreting these reports is a challenge in the DIY DMARC scenario as these are presented in the XML format
+Interpreting these reports is a challenge in the DIY DMARC scenario as these are presented in the XML format.

 There are more complications linked to the idea of DIY DMARC.
 Let’s explore more!